Equality or Independence

 Begging for Ottawa to buy us a pipeline or requesting small, tinkering changes to Equalization will fix none of this.

-In my travels, Albertans have told me clearly: the time for talk is over.
+Albertans have spoken: the time for talk is over.
 It’s now equality, or independence.

 The Freedom Conservative Party is committed as our most important election pledge that if Alberta’s next government cannot negotiate an agreement recognizing a place of equality and honour for Alberta within one year of this election, that Albertans will decide for themselves in a vote on independence.